TERMS & CONDITIONS

-- Nothing in this clause 11 requires either Party to observe and submit to the provisions of this clause 11 in relation to any information which:
+- Nothing requires either Party to observe and submit to the provisions of this agreement in relation to any information which:

 - the Party can provide has been part of the common knowledge and within the public domain prior to the disclosure to the Party by the other Party;

 - the Party can provide has become part of the public domain by publication or by any other means except any unauthorised act or omission on the part of the Party; or